preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 2. Click "Create".
 3. Create the Mega Menu layout by using sections and blocks available in Omnia.

-For more information, see *Working with the layout* and *Saving a draft and publishing* above.
+For more information, see *Working with the layout* and *Saving a draft and publishing* below.

 Create a link
 ---------------
-You can create a Mega Menu link to anything you can link to, for example a page in Omnia or external funcitonality.
+You can create a Mega Menu link to anything you can link to, for example a page in Omnia or external functionality.

 Set the following for the link: